A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Introducing the intuitionistic modal logic

 Histories are used in the definitions of both the intuitionistic modal logic and open bisimilarity.
-Histories are lists (separated using a dot) representing what is known about free variables due to how they have been communicated previously to the environment.
-There are two types of information about names recorded in a history: fresh private names that have been output, using action $\co{a}(x)$, denoted by $x^o$; and variables (symbolically) representing inputs, using action $a(z)$, denoted by $z^i$.
-What matters is the alternation between the bound outputs and symbolic inputs, since an input variable can only be instantiated with private names that were output earlier in the history.
-This is reflected in the following definition of a respectful substitution. \begin{definition}[$\sigma \respects h$] A history is a (dot separated) list of variables annotated with $o$ or $i$.
-Substitution $\sigma$ \textit{respects} history $h$ whenever, for all $h'$ and $h''$ such that $h = h' \cdot x^o \cdot h''$, $x\sigma = x$, and for all $y \in \fv{h'}$, we have $y\sigma \not= x$.

-\end{definition} For example, substitution $\sub{z}{y}$ respects history $x^i\cdot y^o\cdot z^i$, since input variable $z$ appears after $y$ was output, hence $y$ was known to the environment at the time $z$ was input.
+Histories are lists representing what is known about free variables due to how they have been communicated previously to the environment.
+There are two types of information about variables recorded in a history.
+Variables $x$, that were bound by a new name binder and have been \textit{extruded} using output action $\co{a}(x)$, we call \textit{private names}, and denote them in histories by $x^o$.
+Variables $z$, symbolically representing the possible messages received by an input action $a(z)$, are denoted in histories by $z^i$.
+What matters is the alternation in the history between variables representing extruded private names and variables representing symbolic inputs: if an input variable is to be instantiated with a private name, the private name must have been extruded by an earlier output in the history.
+This is reflected in the following definition of a respectful substitution. \begin{defi}[$\sigma \respects h$] A history is a (dot separated) list of variables annotated with $o$ or $i$.
+Substitution $\sigma$ \textit{respects} history $h$ whenever, for all $h'$ and $h''$ such that $h = h' \cdot x^o \cdot h''$, $x\sigma = x$, and for all $y \in \fn{h'}$, we have $y\sigma \not= x$.
+Here $\fn{h'}$ is all the variables appearing anywhere in $h'$. \end{defi} For example, substitution $\sub{z}{y}$ respects history $x^i\cdot y^o\cdot z^i$, since input variable $z$ appears after $y$ was output, hence $y$ was known to the environment at the time $z$ was input.
 In contrast, substitution $\sub{x}{y}$ does not respect history $x^i\cdot y^o\cdot z^i$, since variable $x$ was input before private name $y$ was output.

-Note that histories fulfil the role of sets of inequality constraints called \textit{distinctions} in the original work on open bisimilarity~\cite{sangiorgi96acta}.
+\begin{rem} Note that histories fulfil the role of sets of inequality constraints called \textit{distinctions} in the original work on open bisimilarity~\cite{sangiorgi96acta}.
 Although distinctions are more general than histories, it is shown in~\cite{TiuMil10} that given a history $h$ and its corresponding distinction $D$, the corresponding definitions of open bisimilarity coincide.

+Histories effectively form a symbolic constraint system restricting the use of variables.
+It is worth noting that the effect of histories can also be achieved by maintaining a set of fresh name constraints, indicating that a private name output is fresh with respect to the free variables in the process at the moment the private name was output, as proposed for symbolic approaches to the $\psi$-calculus~\cite{Johansson2012}.
+In order to capture open bisimilarity using such a symbolic constraint systems, care needs to be taken to ensure that the constraint system is interpreted intuitionistically. \end{rem}